How to Get an Autism Diagnosis

 Step 2: Developmental screening

-At certain times throughout childhood, children may be more formally assessed in their development, to get a deeper understanding of whether the child may be showing signs of ASD or other developmental conditions.
-These screenings can be performed by a variety of healthcare professionals, including doctors and nurses, and in some cases may also be completed by an educator or community worker.
-It’s important to note that a screening assessment is not equivalent to a diagnosis, but can provide further insight into a person’s condition and symptoms.
+At certain times throughout childhood, children may be more formally assessed in their development, to understand better whether the child may be showing signs of Autism or other developmental conditions.
+These screenings can be performed by various healthcare professionals, including doctors and nurses, and in some cases may also be completed by an educator or community worker.
+It’s important to note that a screening assessment is not equivalent to a diagnosis, but it can provide further insight into a person’s condition and symptoms.

-A screening assessment may be a questionnaire or survey that asks the parent or guardian specifics about things like the child’s movement and language skills, the way that they play and interact with others, and about their emotions.
-Some screening tools will assess general developmental delays, but there are also screening assessments that are specific to ASD, including the Modified Checklist for Autism in Toddlers (MCHAT), and the Screening Tool for Autism in Toddlers and Young Children (STAT).
+A screening assessment may be a questionnaire or survey that asks the parent or guardian specifics about things like the child’s movement and language skills, the way that they play and interact with others, and their emotions.
+Some screening tools will assess general developmental delays.
+Still, there are also screening assessments specific to Autism, including the Modified Checklist for Autism in Toddlers (MCHAT), and the Screening Tool for Autism in Toddlers and Young Children (STAT).

-These screenings are usually recommended at around 9, 18, 24 and 30 months of age, but if there is cause for concern, or if there is a history of ASD or developmental conditions within the family, they may be conducted at other times.
+These screenings are usually recommended at around 9, 18, 24, and 30 months of age.
+If there is cause for concern, or if there is a history of Autism or other developmental conditions within the family, they may be conducted at other times.

 What if I’m seeking a diagnosis as an adult?

-Your parents, or other people who spent lots of time with you during your childhood, may be able to provide a recount of what your development was like as a child to your healthcare professional, and if you missed any major milestones or showed signs of ASD at a young age.
+Your parents or other people who spent lots of time with you during your childhood, may be able to recount your development to your healthcare professional, and tell them if you missed any significant milestones or showed signs of Autism at a young age.

 Step 3: Moving towards a diagnosis

-If the results of developmental monitoring and screening indicate that a child or adult may be showing signs of ASD, a healthcare professional may recommend a specialist for further assessment.
-Some specialists a patient may be referred to can include a developmental pediatrician, psychologist, speech-language pathologist, neurologist, geneticist or occupational therapist.
+If the results of developmental monitoring and screening indicate that a child or adult may be showing signs of Autism, a healthcare professional may recommend a specialist for further assessment.
+Some specialists include a developmental pediatrician, psychologist, speech-language pathologist, neurologist, geneticist or occupational therapist.

-These specialists may ask parents, guardians and/or the patient to complete further questionnaires about their development and behavior.
-These questionnaires are designed to specifically assess whether the patient has ASD.
+These specialists may ask parents, guardians, and/or patienst to complete further questionnaires about their development and behavior.
+These questionnaires are designed to assess whether the patient has Autism specifically.
 Some examples of these questionnaires include the ADI-R (Autism Diagnosis Interview – Revised), the ADOS-G (Autism Diagnostic Observation Schedule – Generic) and the GARS-2 (Gilliam Autism Rating Scale, Second Edition).

-Formally diagnosing someone with ASD means they have traits or symptoms that are known to be associated with the condition.
+Formally diagnosing someone with Autism means they have traits or symptoms that are known to be associated with the condition.
 These have been identified and studied over time through scientific and medical research.

-However, as ASD is a spectrum condition and does not present the same way in everyone, it can sometimes be challenging to reach a definitive diagnosis based on a standard criteria.
-Although ASD does have some signs that show in a majority of people with the condition, there are a couple of reasons why many people are diagnosed later in life.
-Some people may not be considered to meet the criteria for an ASD diagnosis in early childhood, based on the severity of their symptoms at that time.
-There are a number of other conditions that tend to occur in people who have ASD, and some symptoms of ASD can also be confused for signs of other developmental or psychiatric conditions.
-These co-occurring and similar conditions can make it harder to make a diagnosis of ASD.
+However, as Autism is a spectrum condition and does not present the same way in everyone, it can sometimes be challenging to reach a definitive diagnosis based on standard criteria.
+Although Autism does have some signs that show in a majority of people with the condition, there are a couple of reasons why many people are diagnosed later in life.
+Some people may not be considered to meet the criteria for an Autism diagnosis in early childhood, based on the severity of their symptoms at that time.
+There are several other conditions that tend to occur in people who have Autism, and some symptoms of Autism can also be confused for signs of other developmental or psychiatric conditions.
+These co-occurring and similar conditions can make it harder to make an accurate diagnosis of Autism.

-Whilst specialists trained to diagnose ASD and other developmental conditions are aware of this, it is not uncommon for people with ASD to be misdiagnosed or remain undiagnosed.
-There is further research being conducted to minimize the occurrence of these cases and improve the diagnostic criteria for ASD.
+While specialists trained to diagnose Autism and other developmental conditions are aware of this, it is not uncommon for people with Autism to be misdiagnosed or remain undiagnosed.
+Further research is being conducted to minimize the occurrence of these cases and improve the diagnostic criteria for Autism.

 What next?

-Once a formal diagnosis has been made, specific interventions, such as certain therapies, medications, or other supports including individual education plans or workplace accomodations may become accessible.
+Once a formal diagnosis has been made, specific interventions, such as certain therapies, medications, or other supports including individual education plans or workplace accommodations, may become accessible.

-These supports may be useful in moderating the impact that ASD traits and symptoms can have on how a person lives and functions.
+These supports may help moderate the impact that Autistic traits and symptoms can have on how a person lives and functions.

 Resources: